jaydengong17/jaydengong17.github.io/_posts/2025-06-15-Morse-Practice.md

 so I decided to use the old list of all possible wordle answers.
 So, I guess this is kinda a wordle trainer now as well?

+You have to press enter to submit a single letter at a time.
+For the to morse code mode, a, f, j, space also work.

 Todo: add sound, add auto-submit

 <!--excerpt-->